 Turks and Caicos Cuisine Seafood

 What is a traditional Turks and Caicos seafood dish?
-It’s actually a difficult question to answer, as the day to day fare in the Turks and Caicos has historically been directly impacted by contact to other nations, and as imports varied over time, so did the food.
+It’s actually a difficult question to answer, as the day-to-day fare in the Turks and Caicos has historically been directly impacted by contact with other nations, and as imports varied over time, so did the food.

 Today, dishes that would be considered to be authentic Turks and Caicos would include conch, fish, and lobster stews, soups, and souse, conch or lobster salad, and fish or lobster that’s grilled, blackened, steamed, poached, or fried, often with sides that may include grits, peas n’ rice, coleslaw, fried plantains, or baked mac n’ cheese.